jventura1738/COSC220/README.md

 ## Project 3: Doubly Linked List Student Database

 This project was meant to be a group project but I decided to work alone.
+This project consisted of a doubly linked list used to store data in a .txt file database.
+The functionality includes: adding & removing a student, displaying the database, searching for a student by ID or name (autofills incomplete names), sort the list by ID or name (merge sort), and reset the database.
+The interface is also very user-friendly and hard to break.